zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

 3. Select the **EmployeeAttrition\_OML.dva** file.

-   Note: This file is part of workshop artifacts, steps to download the artifacts are mentioned in **Lab4>>Step2**.
+   Note: This file is part of workshop artifacts, steps to download the artifacts are mentioned in **Lab: lab: Initialize Environment>>Step2**.

   When prompted input “Admin123” as the password in order to import the project.
   ![](./images/ml3.3.png " ")